Sissa (mythical brahmin): Historicity

 Until the nineteenth century, the legend of Sissa was one of several theories about the origin of chess.
 Today it is mainly regarded as a myth because there is no clear picture of the origin of chaturanga (an ancient Indian chess game), and from which modern chess has developed.

 The context of the mythical Sissa is described in detail in A History of Chess.
 There are many variations and inconsistencies, and therefore little can be confirmed historically.
 Nevertheless, the legend of Sissa is placed by most sources in a Hindu kingdom between 400 and 600 AD, in an era after the invasion of Alexander the Great.
-The myth is often told from a Persian and Islamic perspective.
+The myth is also told from Persian and Islamic perspectives.

 However, the oldest known narrative believed to have been the basis for the legend of Sissa is from before the advent of Islam.
 It tells of Husiya, daughter of Balhait, a queen whose son is killed by a rebel, but of whom she does not initially hear the news.
 This news is subtly announced to her through the chess game that Sissa introduced to her.